 Employment Outlook and Salary Information

 Graduates of doctoral degree programs in curriculum and instruction are qualified for employment in literacy research or as instructors training new teachers.
 According to the U.S. Bureau of Labor Statistics (BLS), another job option includes that of instructional coordinators, who help schools evaluate and assess how the curriculum is meeting students' needs.
-The BLS predicts 7% employment growth in this field from 2014 to 2024, about average compared to all occupations.
-The BLS also reported that the mean annual salary for this curriculum and instruction career was $64,870 in May 2015.
+The BLS predicts 6% employment growth in this field from 2018 to 2028, about average compared to all occupations.
+The BLS also reported that the median annual salary for this curriculum and instruction career was $64,450 in May 2018.

 Continuing Education and Certification Information